 You’ve probably encountered white bugs on plants in your gardening endeavor.
-It’s likely, the reason why you’re here reading this post.
-This is something we’ve all faced whether growing houseplants such as succulents, citrus, or outdoor in tomato-related plants.
+It’s likely the reason why you’re here reading this post.

-You can easily establish the identity of the bug by looking at its appearance.
-For instance, are they fuzzy or fluffy, are they sticky or tiny, are they on top of the soil or flying around when you touch the plant.
-As we shall learn in the rest of this article, white bugs on houseplants could either be mealybugs, whiteflies, scale Insects, soil mites, or root aphids.
+As we shall learn in the rest of this article, white bugs on houseplants could be mealybugs, whiteflies, scale Insects, soil mites, or root aphids.

 If this summary sounds like something you’d want to read about, then let’s get to it: